 3. He has more Grammy's for gospel albums than country

 Randy Travis has a boatload of hardware for his successes.
-In 2000, he shifted his focus from traditional country to gospel.
-Surprisingly, he’s since received more Grammy awards for his gospel albums than country.
+In 2000, he shifted his focus from traditional country to gospel-- a trend exemplified by the song "Three Wooden Crosses" and the album Worship & Faith.
+Surprisingly, he's since received more Grammy awards for his gospel albums than country.
 He won the Best Gospel Album grammy three times.
 He also has two for Best Male Country Performance and one for Best Country Collaboration with Vocals.
-He’s also won 8 Dove awards (for Christian music), 6 CMAs, 9 ACMs, and 10 AMAs.
+He's also won 8 Dove awards (for Christian music), 6 CMAs, 9 ACMs, and 10 AMAs.